All Posts

 NSW school year levels guide

 If you are comparing states first, begin with Australian School Year Levels by State.
-If you are checking whether your child is young or old for their cohort, keep Australian School Levels & Ages beside this page.
-If a relocation is involved, add Moving Schools Between States to the shortlist.
+If your main question is age and likely year level, keep Australian School Levels & Ages open beside this page.
+If a move is involved, add Moving Schools Between States as well.

 • The first year of formal school in NSW is Kindergarten.